By: Sarah Fader

 What is family systems therapy?
-Family systems therapy is a form of psychotherapy that supports people in resolving conflicts with their family or problems that exist within a family unit.
-All members of the family contribute to the dynamic of whether the family is functioning in a healthy way.
+Family systems therapy is the form of psychotherapy that supports people in resolving conflicts with their family or problems that exist within the family unit.
+Members of the family contribute to whether the family is functioning in a healthy way.
 It is based on Murray Bowen's theory that was developed in the mid-1950s.
 According to Bowen, a person cannot be separated from their relationships.

 Bowen family systems theory views the family as an emotional unit.
-The members of the group are interdependent on one another.
-The nature of the family is that the members have deep-rooted emotional bonds.
+The members of the group are interdependent with one another.
+The nature of family therapy is that the members have deep-rooted emotional bonds.
 When you feel disconnected from your family, it's likely due to trauma.
-The family can impact people profoundly.
-Many times people within the unit seek approval and validation from one another.
-When those aren't received, it can cause lasting damage, mainly when it involves a child needing a parent's reassurance.
+Many times people within the family unit seek approval and validation from one another.
+When those aren't received, it can cause lasting damage, particularly when children are involved.

 Murray Bowen And His Family Systems Theory